cogeotiff/rio-cogeo/docs/Is_it_a_COG.md

 # How to recognize a COG and how to create a proper one!

 **Requirements**

 - python 3.7
 - rio-cogeo

-`$ pip install rio-cogeo --pre`
+`$ pip install rio-cogeo`

-You can also use Docker

-    docker run \
-      --name dockerimage\
-      -p 8000:8000 \
-      --volume $(pwd)/:/local \
-      --rm -it lambgeo/lambda:gdal2.4-py3.7 bash

 The COG Specification is pretty basic